 Compared to other Brix measuring solutions, the Inmec In-line Brix sensors further improve the efficiency of this process by relying on state-of-the-art digital microwave measurement technology, sophisticated and novel measuring algorithms, and a durable sensor design.
 These key qualities ensure that the Inmec Brix Sensors are able to provide our customers with industry leading measuring resolution, stability and reliability for the crystallization control process.
 The In-line Brix sensor is installed through the wall of a vacuum pan in a way which enables highly accurate, reliable and consistent Brix and temperature measurement.
 These measurements are used to guide the crystallization control process, ensuring optimal crystal quality, yield and overall profitability.

-In-Line Brix sensor installed in a vacuum pan.
+In-Line Brix sensor at the wall of a pan.